 Attenuation is only 0.14dB.
-For typical guitar amplifier applications, unity gain and a zero-ohm output impedance can generally be assumed without a significant loss of accuracy.
+For typical guitar amplifier applications, unity gain and a zero-ohm output impedance can generally be assumed for a cathode follower.

-Fender's 3-knob tone stack architecture is perhaps the most copied electronic circuit in music electronics.
+Fender's 3-knob tone stack is perhaps the most copied electronic circuit in music electronics.

 Parts values vary.
 Marshall's JMP50 Model 1987 "plexi," for example, increases the treble bypass value to 500pF and reduces the 56kΩ series resistor to 33kΩ.
 These modifications reduce midrange scoop for less insertion loss.